kiplangatbryan/Mikrotik-Radius-Server/README.md

-# saf-stkpush
+# Wifi Captive Portal REST
-simple node-server to test safaricom api's
+simple node-server for external Router Board Authentication

-## usage
+## API's

-Apis' tested include
-  - C2B
-  - Mpesa Express ( lipa na mpesa online )
+Api's used is Tinypesa which processes Mpesa Express